monty5811/apostello/docs/contributing.rst

 Guidelines for code contributions:

 * Unless it is a small or trivial fix, please open an issue before starting
-* Any new features must include tests - if a feature requires interaction through the browser, please add selenium backed tests
+* Any new features must include tests - if a feature requires interaction through the browser, please add selenium tests
 * Please do not hit the network in tests - see how vcrpy is used in the test suite for help with this
 * Please run ``./scripts/run_yapf.py`` before committing to maintain code style
 * Please add only a single feature per pull request

-Please do not hesitate to ask for help in our `chat <http://chat.church.io/>`_.
+Please do not hesitate to ask for help in the `chat <http://chat.church.io/>`_.

 Development Environment